duglin/xreg-github/README.md

 # Start a mysql server.
 Give it about 30 seconds to fully start
 $ make mysql

-# Run the xreg server (creates a new DB each time):
+# Run the tests & xreg server (creates a new DB each time):
 $ make

-or to use existing DB:
+or to use existing DB (no tests):
 $ make start

 # Try it:
 $ curl http://localhost:8080
 $ curl http://localhost:8080?inline

+In a browser go to: http://localhost:8080?reg

 # To run a mysql client:
 $ make mysql-client